 DESIGN & DEVELOPMENT

-Although the first ever condominium project to grace downtown Chiang Mai was completed in 1985, it wasn’t until the economic boom of the early nineties that condo developments really took off here and, as it happens, the very period during which Floral condo officially opened its doors.
+Although the first-ever condominium project to grace downtown Chiang Mai was completed in 1985, it wasn’t until the economic boom of the early nineties that condo developments took off here and, as it happens, the very period during which Floral condo officially opened its doors.
 Constructed to exacting standards at the hands of a developer from the Land of the Rising Sun in league with a firm of Thai architects from Bangkok, the landmark high-rise with its enduring modernist style and robust earthquake-resistant framework was, in its day, the very embodiment of unadulterated luxury and contemporary living.
-Yet while, as naturally expected after the passage of a quarter century, Floral Chiangmai condo betrays its age in some senses, it’s fared remarkably well; thanks not least to its exclusive character and geographical sweet spot but impressively, unlike a good many of its predecessors and peers, boasts an altogether unblemished track record as regards the running and upkeep of its single building and communal amenities.
-So even today with no shortage of residential rivals, Floral’s not only widely considered one of the top condos in the whole of Chiang Mai but units there are always in great demand and much loved with Japanese expat families especially.
+Yet while, as naturally expected after the passage of a quarter-century, Floral Chiangmai condo betrays its age in some senses, it’s fared remarkably well; thanks not least to its exclusive character and geographical sweet spot but impressively, unlike a good many of its predecessors and peers, boasts an altogether unblemished track record as regards the running and upkeep of its single building and communal amenities.
+So even today, with no shortage of residential rivals.

 ROOM TYPES, LAYOUT & SPECIFICATION

-Despite no longer laying claim to being the loftiest man-made structure in all Chiang Mai (that torch was passed earlier this year to the positively sky-hugging Supalai Monte), the higher floors of Floral condo’s 26 above ground storeys still deliver literally and figuratively breathtaking sweeping views overlooking the cityscape far below and towards the forested mountains in the distance.
-Besides, no less grand in scale are its 119 air-conditioned, broad balconied, furnished units.
-Variously presented as 1, 2, 3 or 4 bedrooms with separate kitchen, combined living/dining area and a number incorporating maid’s quarters, even the least sized units amount to a voluminous 100 and 150 sq m of habitable space but the crème de la crème of residences are the monumentally proportioned 300+ sq m duplex penthouse suites filling the upper 8 floors of the condo.
-Over the years, the interiors of some of the original units has been partly or completely revamped with the range, degree and quality of materials, fixtures, fittings and home comforts as well as the layout and decorative flair subject to the whims of the individual owner.
-Even so, resale and rental units at Floral condo seldom hit the market and when they do appear, they get snapped up almost immediately!
+Despite no longer laying claim to being the loftiest artificial structure in all of Chiang Mai (that torch was passed earlier this year to the positively sky-hugging Supalai Monte), the higher floors of Floral condo’s 26 above-ground storeys still deliver literally and figuratively breathtaking sweeping views overlooking the cityscape far below and towards the forested mountains in the distance.
+Besides, its 119 air-conditioned, broad balconies and furnished units are no less grand in scale.
+Variously presented as 1, 2, 3 or 4 bedrooms with separate kitchen, combined living/dining area and a number incorporating maid’s quarters, even the least sized units amount to a voluminous 100 and 150 sq m of habitable space.
+Still, the crème de la crème of residences is the monumentally proportioned 300+ sq m duplex penthouse suites filling the upper eight floors of the condo.
+Over the years, the interiors of some of the original units have been partly or entirely revamped with the range, degree and quality of materials, fixtures, fittings and home comforts, as well as the layout and decorative flair subject to the whims of the individual owner.
+Even so, resale and rental units at Floral condo seldom hit the market, and when they appear, they get snapped up almost immediately!